stakit/stakit/readme.md

 All other methods are optional and called in the following order:

-1. `state` calls
-2. middlewares applied by `use`
+1. middlewares applied by `use`
-3. the single `routes` function
+2. the single `routes` function
-4. for every route:
+3. for every route:
     1. a single `render`
     2. all `transform` calls
     3. all `plugin` calls